-- Arms up: inhale take your arms up, exhale as you engaging your core, bring you arms down.
+- Arms up: inhale, take your arms up, exhale as you engaging your core, bring your arms down.

-- Squats: inhale bring your arms up, exhale engage your core and bring your butt towards imaginary chair (don’t go too deep during warmup).
+- Squats: inhale, bring your arms up, exhale, engage your core and bring your butt towards the imaginary chair (don’t go too deep during warm-up).

 - Pushups: you can do them on the wall or chair to start with.